 Compliance With The "Timely Warning" Provisions Of The Crime Awareness And Campus Security Act Of 1990

 Since September 1, 1991 all institutions of higher learning have been required to comply with the "Timely Warning" provisions of this federal law, herein referred to as the Act.

-The Director of the Police Department, or appointed designee officials in a position of authority will initiate action for a "timely warning" to the community once it has been determined that a "threat" to the community exists.
+The Chief of the Police Department, or appointed designee officials in a position of authority will initiate action for a "timely warning" to the community once it has been determined that a "threat" to the community exists.
 This can occur any day of the week, time of the day.
 The designated official(s) will draft the appropriate notice to the community and see to it that it be posted through distribution to:

 - Designated Residence Life officials or staff.

 - Campus Police website.

 The duty to provide 'timely reports' is applied only to occurrences of the six crimes which are required to be disclosed in the Annual Report, and then only in circumstances where they are 'considered to be a threat to other students and employees.'
 The critical factor here, once again, is that the institution has knowledge of the incidents.